 Clinical research has shown that OMT activity decreases in response to anesthetics and sedatives.
-The Brainstem Biometrics TMU provides a clinically meaningful measure of sedation level.
+OMT has been shown to provides a clinically meaningful measure of sedation level.
 Monitoring of the OMT frequency during anesthesia and sedation may help clinicians target the ideal dose and sedation level for individual patients.

 Critical Care Sedation